SolderedElectronics/Inkplate-Arduino-library/README.md

    2.4.
 Touchpads - get readings from onboard touch pads

    2.5.
-SD BMP Pictures - show .bmp images from the SD card on the screen
+SD Pictures - show .bmp, .jpg and .png images from the SD card on the screen

    2.6.
+Web Pictures - show .bmp, .jpg and .png images from the web

+   2.7.
 Inkplate SD TXT File - read .txt file from the SD card and show it on the screen

-   2.7. easyC - use easyC ecosystem (I2C) and read a sensor value
+   2.8. easyC - use easyC ecosystem (I2C) and read a sensor value

-   2.8.
+   2.9.
 MCP23017 Expander - use onboard MCP23017 expander for your own external devices

-   2.9.
+   2.10.
 Web Server - make Inkplate a web server

 3. **Others**

    3.1.
-Slave Mode - mode that enables control of the screen from any external device using UART
+Peripheral Mode - mode that enables control of the screen from any external device using UART

    3.2.
 Screen Cleaning - clean the screen in case of image burn-in

 ### Using Inkplate 6 with another microcontroller

 As promised in an [early update](https://www.crowdsupply.com/e-radionica/inkplate-6/updates/successfully-funded-also-third-party-master-controllers-and-partial-updates), Inkplate 6's screen contents can be updated using 3rd controller (such as Raspberry Pi or another microcontroller).
-The "Slave Mode" (unpopular name right now, we are aware and will change) enables this.
-All brand new Inkplates come pre-programmed with slave mode and can be used right away.
+The "Peripheral Mode" (unpopular name right now, we are aware and will change) enables this.
+All brand new Inkplates come pre-programmed with peripheral mode and can be used right away.

 It is based on UART (serial) communication - connect the Inkplate to "master" board either via USB cable or directly via ESP32 RX and TX pins.
 Using standard UART at 115200 baud, you can send commands to change screen contents.
 For example, send \*#H(000,000,"/img.bmp")\*\* to show image img.bmp from SD card on the screen.
-Find very basic documentation for using it [here](https://github.com/e-radionicacom/Inkplate-6-Arduino-library/blob/master/examples/4.%20Others/1-Inkplate_Slave_Mode/Inkplate_slave_mode_documentation.txt).
+Find documentation, see our readthedocs page here https://inkplate.readthedocs.io/en/latest/peripheral-mode.html.

 ### Battery power